Tensor invariants for multipartite entanglement classification: Families of trace-invariants, hypergraph-tensor states, Haar-random states

 This system can be inverted, \eg in the following form:

-It is also clear in this example that distinct (but ultimately equivalent) expressions of the maps $\{ P_C^3 \}$ in terms of multi-entropy and reflected multi-entropy invariants can be written down: this is simply a manifestation of the fact that those invariants over-determine the $\LU$-class of a reference state.
-It would be interesting to investigate whether there exists a smaller (and perhaps simpler) set of trace-invariants that allows one to discriminate any pair of $\LU$-inequivalent reference states.
+It is also clear in this example that distinct (but ultimately equivalent) expressions of the maps $\{ P_C^3 \}$ in terms of multi-entropy and reflected multi-entropy invariants can be written down: this is simply a manifestation of the fact that those invariants over-determine the $\LU$-class of an HT state.
+It would be interesting to investigate whether there exists a smaller (and perhaps simpler) set of trace-invariants that allows one to discriminate any pair of $\LU$-inequivalent HT states.
 Here are some comments on this problem for small values of $D$.

 \begin{itemize} \item For $D=2$, we have seen (in Lem.~\ref{lem:LU_ref_class}) that it is sufficient to consider $C_2$ (see Fig.~\ref{fig:bip}), which is in fact equal to $\ME_2^2$ (so that Lem.~\ref{lem:LU_ref_class} can be understood as a $D=2$ version of Thm.~\ref{th:RefState_Equiv}). \item For $D=3$, Thm.~\ref{th:RefState_Equiv} states that it is sufficient to consider: $\ME_2^3$, which corresponds to $\RM_4$ (see Fig.~\ref{fig:ME_RE_RM}); $\ME_3^3$, shown on the left of Fig.~\ref{fig:ME2}; $\RME_{2,n}^{(\bar B)}$ for $n=1$ and $\abs{B}=2$, which are simply the three connected graphs with $k=2$ (and are in particular melonic); and finally, $\RME_{2,n}^{(\bar B)}$ for $n=2$ and $\abs{B}=2$, but this actually coincides with $\RM_4$ (see Fig.~\ref{fig:ME_RE_RM}).
 This is too much information: it is actually sufficient to consider $\RM_4$, $\ME_3^3$, together with any two connected graphs with $k=2$.
 Alternatively, if one wishes to rely on the simplest possible graphs, one may instead consider $\PT_3$ (left of Fig.~\ref{fig:PT_EX}), for which Eq.~\eqref{eq:Syst_Sigma} reads $2(x_{\{1,2,3\}} +x_{\{1,2\}}+x_{\{1,3\}}+x_{\{2,3 \}})=0$, and the three connected graphs with $k=2$, which give: $x_{\{1,2,3\}} +x_{\{1,2\}}+x_{\{2,3\}}=0$ (together with two independent equations obtained by cyclic permutation of the color labels). \item We expect that for $D>3$, there always exists a simpler set of invariants playing the role of the set introduced in Point~2 of Thm.~\ref{th:RefState_Equiv}: indeed, our proof only relies on the cancellation of constant terms in polynomials that may have degree up to $D-1$, and we should therefore not expect it to be optimal (if anything, we might expect it to be less and less optimal as $D$ grows).
 Note also, for instance, that the value of $\RME_{2,n}^{(\bar B)}$ for $\abs{B}=D-1$ and $n=2$ always concides with $\ME_2^D$ (Sec.~\ref{ss:RE}). \end{itemize}